nboora/Multi-thread-robot-control-using-C/README.md

+The Multithreaded robot control project developed in C language based on transmission control protocol (TCP), is a series of developed programs (main server/robot server, sub-servers/task servers, client server/user server) that allows the user client to connect to the robot server.
+It constantly sends and receives requests from client to main server and vice versa.
+The communication of the programs requires the threads in the program that is to include Multithreading, meaning that client can log into the multiple sub servers of the main server simultaneously to access the tasks on the sub server and to perform them.
+While functions progress, the main server program holds everything together, when the other sub servers and client server shuts down.
+On the contrary, when the client shuts their own interface down the robot server is unaffected.
+Robot control system (using TCP Multithreading to enable client to access the tasks) which contains three types of tests/tasks, and every type further contains different tasks as following.
+• Kinematics → (s1_Task1)
+• Path planning → (s2_Task1)
+• pic & place → (s3_Task1)

+There will be a main server (robot server) and three sub-servers (task servers) for different run tests and a client server (User).
+In order to address the overburden issue by communicating with client and handle the tasks, the main server only stores the info about which sub-server contains what sort of test/tasks (sub-servers each of which contains one type of test i.e., kinematics, path planning or pic & place).

 Programs execution: -
 The execution of the code is mainly intended to meet and show that the project has met the requirements of the course project using a multi-threaded programming.
 Since the libraries that are used are windows and